joaocjesus/deviceInfo/README.md

 ### Prerequisites

 - [Node.js](https://nodejs.org/en/download/) (which includes npm) installed on your system.
-- Google Programmable Search Engine setup (not required)
+- Google Programmable Search Engine setup (not required, disabled by default)

    *For better results, this application can use a Google Programmable Search Engine.
 [Read more](https://support.google.com/programmable-search/answer/4513751).*